bmwcarit/joynr/wiki/java.md

 ```

 ### Firing a broadcast
+A broadcast can be emitted using the following method.
+Note that firing a broadcast blocks the
-Firing a broadcast blocks the current thread until the message is serialized.
+current thread until the message is serialized.

 ```java
 // for any Franca type named "<Type>" used